Navigating Emotional Overwhelm and Shutdown as a Neurodivergent Individual

 Why You Feel This Way

-Society often places high expectations on individuals to perform and behave in certain ways.
+• High Expectations and Pressure: Society often expects individuals to perform and behave in certain ways.
 Meeting these expectations can be extremely challenging, leading to feelings of inadequacy and worthlessness.

 Validating Your Experience